auth0/docs/articles/extensions/deploy-cli/guides/call-deploy-cli-programmatically.md

   config_file: configFile,                      // Option to a config json
-  config: configObj,                            // Option to sent in json as object strip,                                        // Strip the identifier field for each object type secret                                        // Optionally pass in auth0 client secret seperate from config })
+  config: configObj,                            // Option to sent in json as object strip,                                        // Strip the identifier field for each object type secret                                        // Optionally pass in auth0 client secret separate from config })
   .then(() => console.log('yey dump was successful'))
   .catch(err => console.log(`Oh no, something went wrong. <%= "Error: ${err}" %>`));